-While talking about putting together an 8-month-old baby food chart for Indian baby, it is important to note that your kid is ready to explore different varieties in his food menu and this is the right time to experiment with mashed food and purées.
+While talking about putting together the diet chart for an 8-month-old Indian baby, it is important to note that your kid is ready to explore different varieties in his food menu and this is the right time to experiment with mashed food and purées.
 However, breast milk or formula continues to be the main source of nutrition for the baby.
-Feeding 8 month old baby can be tricky, especially if he/she is a bit fussy, but you can introduce healthy foods and snacks for 8 month old that they like slowly.
+Feeding 8 month 8-month-old baby can be tricky, especially if he/she is a bit fussy, but you can introduce healthy foods and snacks for 8 8-month-old that they like slowly.

-• May start finger-feeding himself as he is able to sit upright and has a PINCER grasp and proper hand-eye coordination.
+- He may start finger-feeding himself as he can sit upright, has a PINCER grasp, and has proper hand-eye coordination.

-• Some babies may have chosen their favourite toy by now and use it for dribbling and dragging it around everywhere.
+- Some babies may have chosen their favorite toy by now and use it for dribbling and dragging it around everywhere.

 Now, let us know important tips on how to feed a baby which are discussed below.